rsta2/circle-docs/docs/subsystems/multitasking.rst

 	Acquires the mutex.
 The current task blocks, if another task already acquired the mutex.
 The mutex can be acquired multiple times by the same task.

+.. cpp:function:: boolean CMutex::TryAcquire (void)

+	Try to acquire the mutex, task does not block.
+Returns ``TRUE``, if the mutex was successfully acquired.
+The mutex can be acquired multiple times by the same task.

 .. cpp:function:: void CMutex::Release (void)

 	Releases the mutex.
 Another task, which was waiting for the mutex to acquire, will be waken.